Simon-Brandt/ShellArgparser/README.md

 That's again the same output, somehow suggesting it may be hardcoded in the script&mdash;fortunately, such tricks aren't needed.
 But as you saw, there is no whitespace between the short option names and the values.

-And since the option names only differ in their last character, it is impossible to abbreviate them without ambiguity:
+And since the long option names only differ in their last character, here, it is impossible to abbreviate them without ambiguity:

 ```console
 $ ARGPARSER_ALLOW_OPTION_ABBREVIATION=true bash try_argparser.sh --var-1 1 --var-2 2 --var -- 1 2